fbpx

 Location, Location, Location

 For many, a huge advantage to working from home is the freedom to live pretty much anywhere.
 Big cities that are home to large companies are notoriously costly.
-Employees are faced with expensive rent, long commutes, or both.
+Employees face expensive rent, long commutes, or both.
 Having the opportunity to live further from the office means being able to buy a home in a more affordable area.
 This is especially true for millennials who represent a large portion of current renters who live in high-cost areas.
 If given the flexibility to work from home, they could potentially afford to buy a home of their own because more options suddenly become available.

 It could also be argued that the freedom to live and work anywhere translates to a better quality of life regardless of age.
 When you can live wherever you’d like and still be able to keep your job, it means the possibility of moving to your favorite vacation destination or taking advantage of travel opportunities more often.
 Perhaps you don’t have to wait until retirement to move near the ocean or closer to family.
 Not being tethered to a physical office can give you more buying power when it comes to deciding whether homeownership is right for you.

-A Shift in Priorities
+A Shift In Priorities

 A popular place that new homeowners are flocking mid-pandemic has been the suburbs.
-As more individuals are given the opportunity to work from home, the desire for more space while still wanting a sense of community makes the suburbs more appealing than ever.
+As more individuals have the opportunity to work from home, the desire for more space while still wanting a sense of community makes the suburbs more appealing than ever.
 In addition, people’s wish lists are changing.
 When proximity to the office doesn’t have to be a factor, house hunting has suddenly become about spacious living areas and more in-home amenities.
 For instance, one of America’s largest homebuilders reports that 53% of adults surveyed say they’d prefer a home office over an additional bedroom.
 Other items high on buyers’ wish lists included a bigger backyard and a workout space.
 People are envisioning their future homes as more of an oasis than a means to an end.

 More Flexibility